 Estonia is also committed to sustainable consumption.
 In 2013 Estonia implemented the world’s first nationwide electric vehicle network in collaboration with ABB (read more).
 Today gas is commonly used to power transportation and Estonia is a leading proponent of the Circular Economy, recycling by-products from oil shale mining in construction.

-In the future, Estonia’s ability to integrate physical-digital solutions, supported by world-class expertise and a pro-business environment, will see it emerge as a global centre of excellence in sustainable energy technologies.
+In the future, Estonia’s ability to integrate physical-digital solutions, supported by world-class expertise and a pro-business environment, will see it emerge as a global center of excellence in sustainable energy technologies.

 These websites can be useful when interested in the Energy sector in Estonia: